-We’ve had a lot of fun selecting the cheeses for this February box, and are thrilled to bring you a new cheese from a brand new cheesery!
+Our small team of cheese fanatics have had a lot of fun selecting the cheeses for you for this February cheese box.
+We are very thrilled to bring you this month a new cheese from a brand new cheesery!
 James and Kate Clairmont and their two young children moved from Auckland to Havelock North about two years ago.
 They run 100 East Friesian ewes (similar to what Kingsmeade run in the Wairarapa) and farm ethically (their strapline is “better for you – and ewe”), keeping lambs with their mums until naturally weaned.
 They contract Hohepa – we featured their Danbo in our last box – to turn some of their milk into a growing range of superb cheeses including halloumi, feta, pecorino and manchego under their Craggy Range Sheep Dairy brand.

 BLUE – FROM CRAGGY RANGE SHEEP DAIRY